SharePoint/sp-dev-docs/docs/solution-guidance/Branding-and-site-provisioning-solutions-for-SharePoint.md

 When working with an existing custom SharePoint solution and weighing whether and how to migrate it to the Cloud Add-in Model, first understand why the customization was done and what purpose it serves.

-When considering moving an existing customization from full-trust code to the Cloud Add-in Model, there usually isn't a one-to-one relationship between features and functionality.
+When considering moving an existing customization from full trust code to the Cloud Add-in Model, there usually isn't a one-to-one relationship between features and functionality.
 Rather than trying to find a one-to-one match between server-side and client-side code, consider alternative approaches.
 Table 8 maps some commonly used concepts and functionality of SharePoint solutions to their equivalents in SharePoint Add-ins.

 **Table 8.
 Mapping SharePoint concepts to add-ins**